 The concept is supported by most digital advertising networks, including Google Adsense.
 Distributors like you and publishers like big companies both of you will get benefits from the ads.txt project.

 Why is Ads.txt File to be Added in WordPress?

 According to trusted sources, it is reported that WordPress websites and blogs that are affected by ad fraud are supposed to lose millions of dollars every year.

 The possible ad fraud processes are:

 - Increasing ad impressions with fake intention

 - Ad frauds by spoofing domain

 - And many more

 For financial gain, people with intentions of scamming use bots to click ads on a fake basis and convert the earnings from your WordPress to their accounts.
-Because of the ad fraud with bots, both the advertising networks and publishers will possibly get affected.
+Because of the ad fraud with bots, both the advertising networks and publishers will possibly be affected.

-So, it is highly recommended for WordPress websites that are monetized with ad networks declare they are allowing ads from particular networks.
+So, it is highly recommended that WordPress websites that are monetized with ad networks declare they are allowing ads from particular networks.
 And to declare the same, you need an ads.txt file to be added to your WordPress.